Tasks for builds and releases

 When a new minor version is released (for example, 1.2 to 1.3), your build or release will automatically use the new version.
-However, if a new major version is released (for example 2.0), your build or release will continue to use the major version you specified until you edit the definition and manually change to the new major version.
+However, if a new major version is released (for example 2.0), your build or release will continue to use the major version you specified until you edit the pipeline and manually change to the new major version.
 The build or release log will include an alert that a new major version is available.

 If you select a preview version (such as 1.* Preview), be aware that this version is still under development and might have known issues.

 If you change the version and have problems with your builds, you can revert the pipeline change from the History tab.
 The ability to restore to an older version of a release pipeline is not currently available.
 You must manually revert the changes to the release pipeline, then save the pipeline.

 Consider cloning the pipeline and testing the cloned pipeline with the new major task version.